sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

 7. Save the `MySliderPlugin/MySlider.ts` file.

-8. In `MySliderExtension.ts` file, replace the code with the following.
+8. In `MySliderExtension.ts` file, replace the generated code with the following.

     ```JavaScript / TypeScript
     import { BaseControl } from 'mdk-core/controls/BaseControl';